Hochschild cohomology of dg manifolds associated to integrable distributions: Duflo-Kontsevich type isomorphisms for integrable distributions

 \end{corollary}

 \begin{remark} In particular, when $F = 0$, both sides of~\eqref{Eqt:ContractDoplyF1} become the cochain complex $(\D_{\poly}(M), d_{\mathscr{H}})$ of polydifferential operators on $M$.
-Hence, both sides of \eqref{eq:SCE} become the smooth Hochschild cohomology of $M$.
+Hence, both sides of \eqref{eq:SCE} become the smooth Hochschild cohomology of $C^\infty(M)$.

-When $F = T_\k M$, the commutative dg algebra $(\Omega_F,d_F)$ becomes the de Rham dg algebra $(\Omega_M, d_{\operatorname{dR}})$, and the normal bundle $B$ is the rank zero vector bundle over $M$.
+On the other hand, when $F = T_\k M$, the commutative dg algebra $(\Omega_F,d_F)$ becomes the de Rham dg algebra $(\Omega_M, d_{\operatorname{dR}})$, and the normal bundle $B$ is the rank zero vector bundle over $M$.
 The right hand side of \eqref{eq:SCE} is simply the de Rham cohomology of $M$.
 Hence, by Corollary~\ref{Coro: Isom of ass algebras on Dpoly}, we obtain an isomorphism

-Namely, the Hochschild cohomology of the dg algebra $(\Omega_M, d_{\operatorname{dR}})$, defined as the direct sum total cohomology of the double complex $(\D_{\poly}({T_\k [1]M}), \llbracket d_{\operatorname{dR}}, - \rrbracket + d_{\mathscr{H}})$, is isomorphic to the de Rham cohomology of $M$.
-This statement is false if we use the ordinary Hochschild cohomology of the dg algebra $(\Omega_M, d_{\operatorname{dR}})$, i.e. the direct product total cohomology.
-See ~\cite{Chen, CFL, RWang} for details. \end{remark}
+Namely, the Hochschild cohomology of the dg algebra $(\Omega_M, d_{\operatorname{dR}})$, defined as the direct sum total cohomology of the double complex $\big(\D_{\poly}({T_\k [1]M}), \llbracket d_{\operatorname{dR}}, - \rrbracket + d_{\mathscr{H}}\big)$, is isomorphic to the de Rham cohomology of $M$.
+This statement is false if we use the ordinary Hochschild cohomology of the dg algebra $(\Omega_M, d_{\operatorname{dR}})$, i.e., the direct product total cohomology.
+See~\cites{Chen, CFL, GJP, RWang} for details. \end{remark}